 An account of one of our favourite sits by the Travelling Housesitters

 Meet Jayden and Brittany a housesitting couple

-We are Jayden & Brittnay, a New Zealand & Aussie couple.
-We met in the Australian Alps and quickly discovered each other’s passion for travel, read this blog to learn about our housesitting in Ireland.
+We are Jayden & Brittany, a New Zealand & Aussie couple.
+We met in the Australian Alps and quickly discovered each other’s passion for travel, read this blog to learn about our housesitting Ireland.
 We were eyeing off South America as our next trip.
 However, one snowy Sunday afternoon we came across flights to London for $300 AUD ($220 USD).

 After two quick years in London, we decided to head off to Dublin.
 We were looking at a minimum of $1500 per month for a room in a share house.
 We had previously done some house sitting in London, however, this time we stepped it up.
 We learnt everything you could and even took animal first aid courses.

 Then three months later and four house sits done and dusted we managed to save over $5000.
 We have pieced together some of our most memorable moments.
 We have also included some tips from our guide how to become a housesitter.

 You will also see that house sitting is not only about the money you can save, it’s the locals you meet, the knowledge you gain and the relationships you build.

 Here are of our Favourite House Sits:-